 practice of law in which he handled all manner of cases.
 From January of 2005 until election to the bench, Judge Meyer was a defense attorney at

 Thurston County Public Defense.
-Judge Meyer is currently serving as the chair of the legislative committee and ispresident-elect for the District and
+Judge Meyer is president of the District and Municipal Court Judges Association.
+He previously served as the chair of the Association's

 Judge Kalo Wilcox’s legal career has always been in public service.
 She served as a Prosecuting Attorney for the City of Olympia, as a Deputy Prosecuting Attorney with both the King County Prosecuting Attorney’s Office and the Thurston County Prosecuting Attorney’s Office, and as an Assistant Attorney General with the Washington State Attorney General’s Office.

-Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.
+Judge Wilcox teaches “Street Law” at Timberline High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.

 Prior to taking the bench, Judge Wilcox served as President of the Thurston County Bar Association.
 In 2010, Judge Wilcox was awarded the Outstanding Service Award by the Washington State Association of Municipal Attorneys.